hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

     y = rnorm(100) * 100
     data = data.frame(x, y)

-A distance matrix can help us generate networks in the following steps.
+A distance matrix can help us generate an adjacency matrix in the following steps.

     dist <- as.matrix(dist(data))